zxtariel0512/CS-Course-Online-WebApp/README.md

     time: 'Tue, Thu.
 9:30-10:45',
     mode: 'online',
     location: 'N/A',
-    reviews: [5, 5, 4, 5, 5, 4],
+    reviews: [] // will be Review object and will be populated
     slug: applied-internet-tech,
     students: [_id1, _id2, _id3],
     emailList: [s1@nyu.edu, s2@nyu.edu, s3@yahoo.com],
-    expectation: ["I hope to learn more about Socket", "I hope this course can have a bit less homework"] }
+    expectation: ["I hope to learn more about Socket", "I hope this course can have a bit less homework"],
+    topics: ["Node.js", "React.js", "MongoDB", "socket.io],
+    textbooks: ["Exploring ES6 by Axel Rauschmayer", "Speaking JavaScript by Axel Rauschmayer"] }
 ```